 Brightly colored pigments found in plant foods are a sure sign that they’re beaming with phytochemicals, especially carotenoid antioxidants.
 This is exactly the reason you want to “eat the rainbow” and vary the colors of the foods on your plate.

 When it comes to carbohydrate-rich veggies, studies show that complex carbs, including sweet potatoes, carrots, beets, other tubers and whole-grain foods, is related to a reduced risk of several types of cancer, particularly of the upper digestive tract.
 This is likely due to a favorable role of fiber, but the issue is still open to discussion.
-In contrast, refined grain intake and high glycemic load foods are associated with increased risk of different types of cancer, including breast and colorectal.
+In contrast, refined grain intake and high glycemic load foods are not apart of an anti-cancer diet.
+These have been associated with increased risk of different types of cancer, including breast and colorectal.
+(15)

 5. Fresh Herbs and Spices

-Turmeric, which contains the active ingredient curcumin, has been shown to decrease tumor size and fight colon and breast cancer.
+Turmeric, which contains the active ingredient curcumin, is one of the most powerful ingredients in an anti-cancer diet because it’s been shown to decrease tumor size and fight colon and breast cancer.
 Along with easy-to-use black pepper, turmeric absorption is enhanced and better able to fight inflammation.
 Aim for one teaspoon of turmeric powder and 1/4 teaspoon of black pepper or more daily, which can easily be used in a tonic drink, with eggs or in a veggie stir fry.
 You can also take curcumin supplements; aim for 1,000 milligrams daily.

 Additionally, other herbs that act as immune system boosters include ginger, raw garlic, thyme, cayenne pepper, oregano, basil and parsley — which can easily be used in many recipes, juices, dressings and smoothies.